tchauffi/brush/README.md

 - `brush-viewer` handles the UI and integrating the training loop.
 - `brush-android` is the binary target for running on android, while `brush-desktop` is for running both on web, and mac/Windows/Linux.
 - `brush-wgsl` handles some kernel inspection for generating CPU-side structs and interacing with [naga-oil](https://github.com/bevyengine/naga_oil) to handle shader imports.
-- `brush-dataset` handles importing different datasets like COLMAP or synthetic nerf data.
+- `brush-dataset` handles importing different training data formats.
 - `brush-prefix-sum` and `brush-sort` are only compute kernels and should be largely independent of Brush (other than `brush-wgsl`).
 - `rrfd` is a small extension of [`rfd`](https://github.com/PolyMeilex/rfd)